Intrinsic preservation of plasticity in continual quantum learning: Preserved plasticity in supervised learning

 To systematically evaluate the plasticity of QNNs versus classical counterparts, we first deploy them on the standard continual learning benchmark of Permuted MNIST.
 We note that more advanced architectures, such as convolutional neural networks and ResNet \cite{He2015}, have already been shown to suffer from severe plasticity loss in this setting \cite{Dohare2024}.
 In our experimental setup, we generate a sequence of 1,000 tasks, where each task requires 10-fold classification on hand-written MNIST digits subject to a task-specific random pixel permutation (Fig.~\ref{fig:mnist}{\textbf{a}}).
 We compare a classical MLP with ReLU activation against a VQC constructed using $SU(4)$ entangling gates \cite{Dilip2022, Shen2024}.
 The MLP is configured with hidden widths (NW) ranging from 4 to 256 neurons, while the QNN utilizes varying circuit depths (DP) of 2 to 16 layers.
 For the QNN output, we employ a probability-based readout strategy, i.e., the logarithmic measurement probabilities of the first ten bitstrings are mapped to class logits for softmax function output, analogous to the classical output layer.
 Both models are trained using gradient-based optimization on each task's training set and evaluated on a held-out test set.

 As shown in Fig.~\ref{fig:mnist}{\textbf{b}}, classical MLPs exhibit a continuous degradation in performance.
 Despite the sufficient learning capacity for each individual task, the test accuracy decays significantly as the task sequence progresses.
 On the contrary, QNNs maintain a stable accuracy throughout the entire CL sequence.
 Fig.~\ref{fig:mnist}{\textbf{c}} quantifies this difference: while MLPs suffer a large accuracy drop, QNNs exhibit negligible degradation.
+We verify that these divergent learning patterns persist across different model sizes and training configurations.

 To probe the underlying mechanism behind this divergence, we monitor the internal dynamics of the networks during CL.
 We compute the relative $L_2$ norms of the weight matrices ($||\theta||_2$) and the gradients ($||\nabla_\theta \mathcal{L}||_2$) at each task (Figs.~\ref{fig:mnist}{\textbf{d}}, \textbf{e}).
 In the classical case, we observe a monotonic, unbounded growth in weight magnitude.
 This weight explosion severely limits plasticity by pushing neurons into inactive regimes (e.g., dead ReLUs), leading to a corresponding collapse in learning capacity and effective rank.
 In direct contrast, the parameters of our $SU(4)$-based QNN are rotation angles on a compact Lie group manifold.
 This unitary constraint ensures that the parameter space remains bounded and periodic.
 Consequently, both the weight and gradient norms of the QNN are stable, preventing the saturation dynamics that paralyze classical ones.